rwz/heroku-dev-env/README.md

-# Heroku::Dev::Env
+# Heroku Development Environment

-TODO: Write a gem description
+Allows you to emulate heroku ENV configuration keys without relying on foreman or adding stuff to your `.bash_profile` or whatever shell you're using.

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    group :development, :test do
       gem 'heroku-dev-env'
+    end

 And then execute: